apache/directory-fortress-core/README-LOAD-TESTING.md

  2. Load the security policy
  3. Find the .jmx files
  4. Setting the jmeter parameters
+ 5. Configure Log4j2
- 5. Run the tests
+ 6. Run the tests
- 6. Understanding the tests
+ 7. Understanding the tests
- 7. Troubleshooting
+ 8. Troubleshooting

 ___________________________________________________________________________________
 ### 1. Typical deployment